Yashbstnmnhss/duka/README.md

 For instance, **string** must be a complete "" instead of a single quote `"`, which is an invalid token, but things like `[` `]` `(` `)` etc. can appear separately cause they are independent tokens respectively

-Cycled recursion is forbidden, but nested macro will be dealt rightly
+Cycled recursion is forbidden (using `~` instead), but nested macro will be dealt rightly

 It's ~~useless~~ **cool**, isn't it?